brainomite/home-page/_posts/2021-01-24-vscode-fonts-and-themes.md

 ## Themes

-My preferred theme is Lukin Theme.

-Some themes come with its own Icons and will override your selected icons.
+Some themes come with its own icons and will override your selected icons.
 You can change it back after setting the theme if you want.
 {:.note}